Cacti/cacti/README.md

 ## User, Groups and Permissions

 Support for per user and per group permissions at a per realm (area of Cacti), per graph, per graph tree, per device, etc...
-The permission model in Cacti is role based access control (RBAC) to allow for flexible assignment of permissions to users and groups.
+The permission model in Cacti is role based access control (RBAC) to allow for flexible assignment of permissions.
 Support for enforcement of password complexity, password age and changing of expired passwords.

 ## Extensive RRDtool Graph Option Support